routingblog/arbitration/content/docs/problems.md

 - Employees in nonunion contexts are still mostly one-shotters and are often unrepresented; also employees in arbitrations against repeat player employers do not fare as well as employees against nonrepeat player employers. [^galanterhaves2]

+- The share of workers subject to mandatory arbitration exceedss 55 percent is growing.
+Among companies with 1,000 or more employees, 65 percent have mandatory arbitration procedures.
+30 percent also include class action waivers in their procedures [^colvin1]

 # Class Actions